 Following a three-year stint with the Red Sox, Epstein and the Red Sox were unable to come an agreement on a new contract following the 2005 season.
 CEO Larry Lucchino was seen by many as overly meddlesome which may have led Epstein's departure.
-But within a few months, Epstein returned to his former club in his previous capacity.
+But within a few months, Epstein returned to his former club in his previous capacity. the Red Sox added another World Series title in 2007.
 After the 2011 season Epstein asked to be released from his contract as GM.
-After a long period of negotation Epstein was allowed to leave the Red Sox and become President of Baseball Operations for the Chicago Cubs.
-During his time in Boston, Epstein helped the team to win two World Series and make the playoffs six times in ten years.
+After a long period of negotiation Epstein was allowed to leave the Red Sox and become President of Baseball Operations for the Chicago Cubs.
+During his time in Boston, ion addition to the two World Series wins, Epstein helped the team make the playoffs six times in ten years.

 |Boston Red Sox General Manager

 - Mark Feinsand: "Up next for Theo?
 'I need a new challenge'", mlb.com, November 17, 2020.

 - Richard Justice: "With title and award, Epstein feels he 'belongs': Cubs president is Sporting News' 2016 MLB Executive of the Year", mlb.com, November 8, 2016.

 - David Kaplan: The Plan: Epstein, Maddon, and the Audacious Blueprint for a Cubs Dynasty, Triumph Books, Chicago, IL, 2017.
 ISBN 9781629373263

 - Andrew Simon: "Epstein has crafted near-perfect trade record: Under his direction, Cubs built championship team by dealing for major pieces", mlb.com, November 6, 2016.

 Question, Comment, Feedback, or Correction?

 Subscribe to Stathead Baseball: Get your first month FREE

 Your All-Access Ticket to the Baseball Reference Database